 Coronary Heart Disease can be caused when the arteries can not supply a sufficient amount of blood to the heart.
-In this case, the most recommended treatment is Coronary Artery Bypass Graft (CABG) surgery or Beating Heart Surgery.
+In this case, the most recommended treatment is Coronary Artery Bypass Graft (CABG) surgery, also known as Beating Heart Surgery.

-This surgery is performed while the heart is beating.
+This surgery is performed at the OPCAB Surgery Hospital in Hyderabad while the heart is beating.
 During the surgery, the heart of the patient doesn't stop, nor does he require a heart-lung machine which means that the heart will continue to supply blood to the rest of the body.

 Surgeons immobilize the area of the heart by using a tissue stabilization system.
 Beating heart surgery is also called Off-Pump Coronary Artery Bypass Surgery (OPCAB).
 This method restores blood flow to the heart.
-Moreover, it has proven to decrease side effects in some patients.
+Moreover, it has been proven to have fewer side effects in some patients.

 The coronary arteries transport nutrients and oxygen-rich blood to the heart.
 Atherosclerosis can cause the hardening of the arteries and narrow them gradually.
 When Atherosclerosis affects arteries that carry blood to the heart muscle, it is termed Coronary Heart Disease or Coronary Artery Disease.